ucuckic/tales_patches/pcsx2/README.md

 4 Additional arte slots

+Disable various input-eating timestops

+Disable spell activity limitation (one mid/high spell at a time)

 ### How to use extra artes:

 while selecting an arte, press L3 to switch to the second bindable page